The-Ossuary/bookish-waffle/README.md

 ## Quickstart

-Run and experiment with the code locally:
+You can run and experiment with the code locally:

 ```bash
 git clone https://github.com/The-Ossuary/bookish-waffle.git